Meeco/cryppo-js/README.md

 A string containing 5 parts concatenated with a `.`.
 The first 3 parts are the same as above.

-4. Key Derivation Strategy Name: The stategy name as defined by EncryptionStrategy#strategy_name
+4. Key Derivation Strategy Name: The strategy name as defined by EncryptionStrategy#strategy_name
 5. Encoded Key Derivation Artefacts: Encryption Artefacts are serialized into a hash by EncryptionStrategy#serialize_artefact, converted to YAML, then encoded with Base64.urlsafe_encode64